 Dale Earnhardt/Dale Earnhardt Jr.

 Father's accomplishments: Dale Earnhardt won 76 Winston Cup races, including the 1998 Daytona 500.
-Earnhardt also claimed seven NASCAR Winston Cup championships, tying Richard Petty for the most all time.
-It was 22 years before Jimmie Johnson matched the accomplishment again in 2016.
-Earnhardt died as a result of a collision in the final lap of the 2001 Daytona 500 and was posthumously inducted into the NASCAR Hall of Fame inaugural class in 2010.
+Earnhardt claimed seven NASCAR Winston Cup championships, tying Richard Petty for the most all time.
+It was 22 years before Jimmie Johnson matched the accomplishment in 2016.
+Earnhardt died as a result of a collision on the final lap of the 2001 Daytona 500 and was posthumously inducted into the NASCAR Hall of Fame inaugural class in 2010.

 Honorable mention: Ray Boone/Bob Boone/Bret Boone/Aaron Boone; Felipe Alou/Moises Alou; Tom Gordon/Dee Gordon/Nick Gordon; Rick Barry/Brent Barry/Jon Barry; Bill Walton/Luke Walton; Larry Nance/Larry Nance Jr.; Tim Hardaway/Tim Hardaway Jr.; Bruce Matthews/Jake Matthews/Kevin Matthews; Jackie Slater/Matthew Slater; Gordie Howe/Mark Howe; J.P.
-Parise/Zach Parise; Peter Stastny/Paul Stastny; Lee Petty/Richard Petty/Kyle Petty; Mario Andretti/Michael Andretti/Jeff Andretti/Marco Andretti; Ken Norton Sr./Ken Norton Jr.; Calvin Hill/Grant Hill; Peter Schmeichel/Kasper Schmeichel.
+Parise/Zach Parise; Peter Stastny/Paul Stastny; Lee Petty/Richard Petty/Kyle Petty; Mario Andretti/Michael Andretti/Jeff Andretti/Marco Andretti; Ken Norton Sr./Ken Norton Jr.; Calvin Hill/Grant Hill; Peter Schmeichel/Kasper Schmeichel

 Ivan "Pudge" Rodriguez/Dereck Rodriguez: Pitcher Dereck Rodriguez made his MLB debut in 2018 for the Giants and went 6-4 with a 2.81 ERA on the other end of the battery from where his Hall of Fame father played for 21 seasons.
 He has had an up-and-down season in 2019 and was sent down to Triple-A Sacramento before being called back to the Giants' bullpen.

-Roger Clemens/Kody Clemens: Second baseman Kody Clemens, the 2018 Big 12 Player of the Year, is in the Detroit Tigers' organization and showing his power at the plate; his father, a seven-time Cy Young Award winner, brought the heat from the mound.
+Roger Clemens/Kody Clemens: Second baseman Kody Clemens, the 2018 Big 12 Player of the Year, is in the Detroit Tigers organization and showing his power at the plate.
+His father, a seven-time Cy Young Award winner, brought the heat from the mound.

-Randy Moss/Thaddeus Moss: LSU sophomore Thaddeus Moss transferred from NC State and is a pass-catcher like his soon-to-be Hall of Fame father, but he plays tight end instead of wide receiver for the Tigers.
+Randy Moss/Thaddeus Moss: LSU junior Thaddeus Moss transferred from NC State and is a pass-catcher like his soon-to-be Hall of Fame father, but he plays tight end instead of wide receiver for the Tigers.

-Michael Irvin/Michael Irvin II: Michael Irvin II is a junior tight end for the Miami Hurricanes.
+Michael Irvin/Michael Irvin II: Michael Irvin II is a senior tight end for the Miami Hurricanes.
 Will he find success like his Hall of Fame and three-time Super Bowl champion father, who also played for the Canes?

-Marion Barber Jr./Thomas Barber: Thomas Barber is a junior linebacker for the Minnesota Golden Gophers and was first on the team in tackles in 2017.
+Marion Barber Jr./Thomas Barber: Thomas Barber is a senior linebacker for the Minnesota Golden Gophers and was first on the team in tackles in 2017.
 His father also played at Minnesota, as a running back, and went on to play in the NFL.
 Thomas' brothers, Marion III and Dominique, also played in the NFL.